Digital Pet Paintings

 Digital painting based on a watercolor by Carmontelle 1763: Mozart playing music as a child.

 Real custom made dog & cat art and original prints

 The artist that makes you a custom made artwork of your dog or cat that you will love!
 The classic artworks are digitally painted in detail.
 Whether you want your dog in a classic painting inspired by your favorite painter, or your cat in a movie scene or fairytale....
 A custom design of your pet that you will treasure forever!

-You can also order a digitally altered portrait in a rough structure of your dog and/or cat with name, your own original custom wall art!
-These are not painted but digitally changed with your pets name in the portrait.
+You can also order a digitally altered portrait in a rough structure or drawing of your dog and/or cat, your own original custom wall art!
+These are multi media: digitally composed and altered.